7th Infantry Division (United States): Headquarters reactivation

 On 26 April 2012, Secretary of the Army John M. McHugh announced the 7th Infantry Division headquarters would be reactivated at Joint Base Lewis-McChord in October 2012.
 The headquarters element of about 250 would not activate any subordinate brigades.
 Instead, it filled an administrative role as a non-deployable unit.
 In the announcement, McHugh noted the base is home to I Corps, which until then had directly overseen 10 subordinate brigades on the base, while other bases with similar corps headquarters had active division commands for intermediate oversight.
 The unit oversees the 2nd and 3rd Brigade Combat Teams of the 2nd Infantry Division, as well as the 17th Field Artillery Brigade, 201st Battlefield Surveillance Brigade, 16th Combat Aviation Brigade, and 555th Engineer Brigade, about 21,000 personnel.
 The mission of the headquarters primarily focuses on making sure soldiers are properly trained and equipped, and that order and discipline is maintained in its subordinate brigades.

 In the announcement, McHugh denied that the move was made in response to several high-profile misconduct allegations leveled against soldiers from the base in the Afghanistan War such as the Maywand District murders and the Kandahar massacre.
 Major General Stephen R. Lanza, the Army's chief of public affairs, was tapped to lead the division.
 It activated on the base on 10 October 2012.

 On 16 August 2024, the 1st and 2nd Stryker Brigade Combat Teams were part of a re-patching ceremony officially realigning these two brigades from the 2nd Infantry Division to the 7th Infantry Division.
 According to the 7th Infantry Division official Facebook post about this event, "This historic event honors their extensive legacy, creates a stronger and more unified force and brings Bayonet Soldiers closer together."

+On June 18 2026, Soldiers from the 7th Infantry Division and 1st Multi-Domain Task Force held a redesignation ceremony at Joint Base Lewis-McChord to case the 1st MDTF Headquarters and 7th ID Headquarters Support Company colors and uncase the 7th Infantry Division (Multi-Domain Command-Pacific) Headquarters and Headquarters Battalion colors, marking a major organizational shift.
+The redesignation honors the Bayonet Division's legacy while establishing the 7th Infantry Division (Multi-Domain Command-Pacific) as the Army's newest theater-enabling command, built to integrate maneuver, fires, air defense, cyber, space, electronic warfare, intelligence, unmanned systems, sustainment and command and control in support of the joint force across the Pacific.